 So the conversation with this test professional brings up a number of things to think about when dealing with continuous deployment:

-Within the Testersuite Team, the opinion is that the deployment of cloud applications does not relieve you of manual testing.
-Not even when there is automated testing such as in continuous deployment.
+Within the Testersuite Team, the opinion prevails that the deployment of cloud applications does not absolve you from manual testing.
+Not even when there is automated testing like continuous deployment.
 Automated testing is an important addition to existing testing activities.

 The deployment of cloud applications does not relieve you of manual testing.